Herbert Whitfeld: Cricket career

 While he was at Trinity College, Cambridge, Whitfeld represented the university from 1878 to 1881.
 His first match came against Yorkshire in May 1878 when he scored a duck; despite this, the university won the match by 10 wickets.
 In June, his unbroken 81 helped the university to a resounding victory over Surrey by an innings and 112 runs.
-In his first varsity match, he score a total of 27 runs to help Cambridge defeat Oxford by 238 runs.
+In his first varsity match, he scored a total of 27 runs to help Cambridge defeat Oxford by 238 runs.

 He made his first appearance for Sussex against Kent in July 1878, scoring only two runs as Sussex were defeated by an innings and 36 runs.

 His only first-class century came in May 1880 when he scored 116, partnering Ivo Bligh (90) to 150 for the first wicket and Richard Jones (124) to a stand of 121 for the second wicket against the Gentlemen of England.
 The university scored a total of 593 in a drawn match.

 His first match as captain of Sussex came when he took over from Frederick Greenfield for the county's final match of 1882 against Nottinghamshire; Nottinghamshire won the match by 10 wickets.
 Whitfield retained the captaincy for the next two years with his final match as captain coming in August 1884, when his 41* was not sufficient to prevent Surrey winning by four wickets.

 His first-class cricket career was now coming to an end and he made only one further appearance for the county, in August 1885.

 In all, he made 23 appearances for Cambridge University and 39 for Sussex in a career that spanned twelve seasons.
 He also played for I Zingari and Marylebone Cricket Club as well as other representative sides.
 His last first-class match was for I Zingari in 1889.